 Shaun Lim (Class of 2018) recently graduated from Yale-NUS College and was a recipient of the scholarship.
 He will be embarking on a doctorate programme at Sanford Burnham Prebys Medical Discovery Institute’s Graduate School of Biomedical Sciences in San Diego, California.

 “I will always be grateful for the Yale-NUS education that I have received.
 The scholarship has not only enabled this, but has also saved me from having to repay any loans upon graduation.
 This will prove extremely valuable in the next stage of my career as I can focus on my graduate school research without any financial worries.”

-A life sciences major with a strong interest in theatre, Shaun was able to explore both areas of interest at during his time at Yale-NUS.
-One the highlights of his college life was being able to conduct biological research in a research associate position under Assistant Professor Jan Gruber.
+A life sciences major with a strong interest in theatre, Shaun was able to explore both areas of interest during his time at Yale-NUS.
+One the highlights of his college life was being able to conduct biological research in a research associate position under Assistant Professor of Science (Biochemistry) Jan Gruber.

-“I will truly cherish working in Assistant Professor Gruber’s lab, where he provided invaluable mentorship and supervision that guided me to further my interests in ageing and ageing mechanisms,” he reflected.
+“I will truly cherish working in Asst Prof Gruber’s lab, where he provided invaluable mentorship and supervision that guided me to further my interests in ageing and ageing mechanisms,” he reflected.

 “My time at Yale-NUS has trained me to think broadly, be curious about everything and not be confined to any one field of interest,” he added.
 “At Yale-NUS, I have been able to hone my interests in biology and I’m also grateful to have been introduced to new interests such as theatre.”